shreram/smarthome/readme.md

 * Bunch of Pi Zero's

-* Cheap Bluetooth speakers from Amazon
+* Cheap Bluetooth speakers from Amazon for Audio Announcements around the house

-* Radio Frequency Transmitters and Receivers ( RioRand 433 MHz Superheterodyne RF )
+* Radio Frequency Transmitters and Receivers (RioRand 433 MHz Superheterodyne RF)

 * GoControl Z-Wave Smart Fixer Modules for garage doors (Model # FS20Z-1)

-* ESP8266 and DHT 11/22 Sensors
+* ESP8266 and DHT11/22 Sensors for temperature and humidity (attic and garage...etc)

 * Sensor kit from Raspberry Pi for experimentation -